ossuminc/riddl/doc/src/hugo/content/concepts/description.md

 ---

 Descriptions describe definitions.
 You can add a description to any kind of definition.
-Descriptions are written in markdown format and can include any of the capabilities provided by the
+Descriptions are written in Markdown format and can include any of the capabilities provided by the
 [GeekDoc hugo formatter](https://geekdocs.de/usage/getting-started/)
 including [mermaid](https://mermaid-js.github.io/mermaid/#/README)